giordano-lucas/exchange-price-propagation/index.md

 As expected the `lags` are globally decaying over the years.
 However, it is not always the case that the propagation delay between `NL` and `GB` is smaller than the one between `US` and `GB` or `NL`.
 This result is further explored in the next section when comparing the `lags` with the distances separating the exchanges.

 A remarkable result is also the peak located at the end of the year 2015/ beginning of 2016.
 This peak is probably due to the financial situation of the studied company (`Shell`).
 The stock price itself (see next figure) dropped significantly in the same period.
 Moreover, one can see on `Shell`'s [financial statements](https://reports.shell.com/annual-report/2015/strategic-report/selected-financial-data.php) that the company had a significant loss at the end of 2015.
 That situation might have created fears among investors and price propagation efficiency diminished.
 For the reader's information, the historical daily stock price of `Shell` is plotted below.
-We can observe a instability period in 2014-2016.
+We can observe an instability period in 2014-2016.

 {% include_relative figures/plotly/daily_mean_prices_trade.html %}

-To display more information about the lags dynamic we replot here the lags evolution without taking the absolute value.
+To display more information about the lags dynamic we replot here the lag evolution without taking the absolute value.

 {% include_relative figures/plotly/lags_trade_60.html %}